-Have you ever seen pictures of Marrakesh and immediately thought of crowds and chaos?
-Fun chaos of course, the sort of chaos that probably leads to an amazing experience but not something you’d want to attempt with children?
-If so, carry on reading because we completely recommend Marrakesh as a place to travel with the little ones.
-Of course, there are crazy moments but that’s what makes it so exciting.
-And the kids will love it: a natural, exotic mix of adventure, intrigue and wonderment which will stay with them (and you) for a long time.
+Have you ever seen pictures of Marrakech and immediately thought of crowds and chaos?
+Fun chaos of course, the sort of chaos that probably leads to an amazing experience but not something you’d want to attempt with little ones?
+If so, carry on reading because we totally recommend Marrakech with a toddler or even a baby.
+It was one of our first family travel adventures with just Arthur who was 14 months old, and at the time I was pregnant with Ezra.

 07:00 – 08:00 : Breakfast